mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 Now the cursor movement mapping is identical to Apple.

 To fix IDEA Navigate/Back: in MacOS, go to Keyboard Modifier Keys and make sure Caps Lock is set to `⌥Option`.
+Now of course this is a huge change and IDEA keyboard shortcuts are most probably completely unusable now.
+But more on that in some other article.

 EDIT: there are strange artifacts and this solution doesn't work 100%: press `↓` two times, then `⌘↓` - the current line gets selected instead!
 You need to press `⌘↓` multiple times for it to take effect.
 TODO observe.